HardlyDifficult/Tutorials/Chapter5.md

 Update the walk speed to leverage the speed parameter created.

-<details><summary>How</summary>
+<details open><summary>How</summary>

  - In the Animator for the character, select the 'CharacterWalk' state (the orange box).
    - In the Inspector, under speed check the box near 'Multiplier' to enable a 'Parameter'.
    - Confirm Speed is selected (should be the default).
    - Adjust the 'Speed' to about '.4'

 <img src="http://i.imgur.com/9A6mp98.png" width=300px />

 <hr></details><br>
-<details><summary>TODO</summary>
+<details open><summary>What did that do?</summary>

+This slows the character's walk animation and gradually turns it on and off as the character starts and stops moving.

 Now the character's walk animation should align with the moment a little better.
 Adjust the value to something you think looks good.
-However the walk animation also plays while jumping:
+However the walk animation also plays while jumping, we'll address this next.

 <img src="http://i.imgur.com/2dfN2RE.gif" width=150px />

+<hr></details>
+<details open><summary>What unit/scale is speed defined in?</summary>

+Percent.
+1 represents the speed as it was defined in the animation itself.
+Going to 2 would double the playback speed, going to .5 would cut the playback speed in half.

 <hr></details>